 Slow transfer speeds of USB 3.0 are without a doubt an annoying scenario especially when you have a big file to be transferred.
-The transfer speeds usually depend upon the reading speeds of the source device, transfer speed of the USB port and the writing speed of the target device.
-But there are some other issues that can be solved to attain maximum speed for file transfer.
+The transfer speeds usually depend upon the reading speeds of the source device, transfer speed of the USB port, and the writing speed of the target device.
+But some other issues can be solved to attain maximum speed for file transfer.

 A USB 3.0 on Windows 10 should be allowing the transfer of files at least 100 to 200 Mb per second, and if that is not the case, it may due to outdated drivers.
 The updates are automatically installed if you regularly update your OS and if that’s not the case we can check for updates manually and install them.